HECBioSim/Longbow/README.rst

 supercomputer.

-Longbow will automatically generate the necessary submit files and handle all initial file transfer, monitor jobs and transfer jobs at periodic and configurable intervals, and perform final file transfer and cleanup.
+Longbow will automatically generate the necessary submit files and handle all initial file transfer, monitor jobs, transfer files at configurable intervals and perform final file transfer and cleanup.

 Longbow can be used to launch one-off jobs, generate ensembles of similar jobs or even run many different jobs over many different supercomputers.